parmitage/primer-proto/README.md

                              ++ sort(filter(gte, tail(xs)))
           else [] ;

 Note that this version of Quicksort is easy to read but isn't tail-recursive.
-The Primer standard library has a version implemented using CPS.
+The version in the standard library is implemented using CPS.

 Quick start
 -----------